KesseNones/Omniprogram-Side-Projects/README.md

 Three buttons control this stopwatch: ```Start```, ```Pause```, and ```Reset```.
-The ```Start``` button starts or resumes the stopwatch, the ```Pause``` button pauses the stopwatch or does nothing if the stopwatch is already paused (CURRENTLY PRESSING PAUSE MORE THAN ONCE ACTUALLY MESSES WITH IT.
-WILL GET FIXED SOON).
+The ```Start``` button starts or resumes the stopwatch, the ```Pause``` button pauses the stopwatch or does nothing if the stopwatch is already paused.
 ```Reset``` resets the stopwatch time to 0 from wherever.

 #### String Reverser